github/codeql/docs/ql-documentation/learn-ql/javascript/dataflow.rst

   - ``DataFlow::InvokeNode``: a data flow node that corresponds to a function call; its subclasses ``DataFlow::NewNode`` and ``DataFlow::CallNode`` represent calls with and without ``new`` respectively, while ``DataFlow::MethodCallNode`` represents method calls.
 Note that these classes also model reflective calls using ``.call`` and
     ``.apply``, which do not correspond to any AST nodes.
-  - ``DataFlow::ThisNode``: a data flow node that corresponds to the value of ``this`` in a function or toplevel.
+  - ``DataFlow::ThisNode``: a data flow node that corresponds to the value of ``this`` in a function or top level.
 This kind of data flow node also does not correspond to an AST node.
   - ``DataFlow::GlobalVarRefNode``: a data flow node that corresponds to a direct reference to a global variable.
 This class is rarely used directly, instead you would normally use the predicate ``globalVarRef`` (introduced below), which also considers indirect references through ``window`` or global ``this``.
   - ``DataFlow::FunctionNode``, ``DataFlow::ObjectLiteralNode``, ``DataFlow::ArrayLiteralNode``: a data flow node that corresponds to a function (expression or declaration),